Giacomo Casanova: Return to Paris

 De Bernis decided to send Casanova to Dunkirk on his first spying mission.
 Casanova was paid well for his quick work and this experience prompted one of his few remarks against the ancien régime and the class on which he was dependent.
 He remarked in hindsight, "All the French ministers are the same.
 They lavished money which came out of the other people's pockets to enrich their creatures, and they were absolute: The down-trodden people counted for nothing, and, through this, the indebtedness of the State and the confusion of finances were the inevitable results.
 A Revolution was necessary."

 As the Seven Years' War began, Casanova was again called to help increase the state treasury.
-He was entrusted with a mission of selling state bonds in Amsterdam, Holland being the financial center of Europe at the time.
+He was entrusted with a mission of selling state bonds in Amsterdam, the Netherlands being the financial center of Europe at the time.
 He succeeded in selling the bonds at only an 8% discount, and the following year was rich enough to found a silk manufactory with his earnings.
-The French government even offered him a title and a pension if he would become a French citizen and work on behalf of the finance ministry, but he declined, perhaps because it would frustrate his Wanderlust.
+The French government even offered him a title and a pension if he would become a French citizen and work on behalf of the finance ministry, but he declined, perhaps because it would frustrate his wanderlust.
 Casanova had reached his peak of fortune, but could not sustain it.
 He ran the business poorly, borrowed heavily trying to save it, and spent much of his wealth on constant liaisons with his female workers who were his "harem".

 For his debts, Casanova was imprisoned again, this time at For-l'Évêque, but was liberated four days afterwards, upon the insistence of the Marquise d'Urfé.
 Unfortunately, though he was released, his patron de Bernis was dismissed by Louis XV at that time and Casanova's enemies closed in on him.
 He sold the rest of his belongings and secured another mission to Holland to distance himself from his troubles.